 Centro Hispano Marista is a program for adults that opened with the help of the Society of Mary at the Marist School in August 2012.
-Its purpose is to offer affordable secondary education to adults so they can prepare and obtain their GED® certification.
-This will enable them to pursue higher education and to obtain better jobs.

 An important aspect of the Centro Hispano Marista mission is to reach out, in the name of Jesus and in the spirit of Mary, His Mother, to those who are forgotten or neglected by society.

 Since Marist School’s founding in 1901, the Society of Mary has shared its educational mission with thousands of students and their families in the Atlanta area.
 The Society of Mary takes its inspiration from Mary: the Mother of Jesus and the Mother to all His disciples.
 Inspired by Her, whose own compassion for the poor was so dramatically on display when she appeared as Our Lady of Guadalupe, Marists believe that through the Society that bears her name, she continues her motherly role in the Church and teaches us the importance of creating a caring and concerned community.
 In the words of Fr.
 Jean-Claude Colin, the founder of the Society of Mary, Mary’s example inspires us “to think, judge, feel and act like her in all things.”
 For this reason, the Marists believe that the Center for Hispanic Young Adult Education and Faith Formation is not only a very much-needed work of the Church; it is truly a work of Mary.